Info Agency Main Banner Content

-Location: Entrance to Pigeon Roost State Historic Site, US 31, 5 miles south of Scottsburg.
+Location: Entrance to Pigeon Roost State Historic Site, US 31 and Edrington Blvd., 5 miles south of Scottsburg.
 (Scott County, Indiana)

 Installed: 2004 Indiana Historical Bureau, Preservation Alliance, Inc., and Scott County Community Foundation

 Pigeon Roost, settled 1809 in Clark County, was attacked on September 3, 1812.
 Over twenty settlers and an unknown number of Indians were killed.
 Clark County militia unsuccessfully pursued the remaining Indians.
 That same month Fort Harrison and Fort Wayne were attacked by Indians.
 The U.S. had declared war on Great Britain, June 18, 1812.

 The Pigeon Roost raid was part of the ongoing conflict between Indians—influenced by the British—and settlers along the frontier, one of the contributing factors of the War of 1812 in the west.
 The State of Indiana appropriated $2, 000 for construction of the memorial here, dedicated October 1, 1904.
 This site became a State Historic Site 1929.

 Pigeon Roost, settled 1809 in Clark County, (1) was attacked on September 3, 1812.
 Over twenty settlers(2) and an unknown number of Indians were killed.(3) Clark County militia unsuccessfully pursued the remaining Indians.(4) That same month Fort Harrison and Fort Wayne were attacked by Indians.(5) The U.S. had declared war on Great Britain, June 18, 1812.(6)